po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   touch style.css
   ```

-* Navigate back to the project folder using `cd ..`
+* Navigate back to the main project directory using `cd ..`

   ```bash
   cd ..
   ```
 * Use `ls` to list the contents of the project directory.
-The assets directory should appear on the list.
+The `assets` directory should appear on the list.

 ### Commit Changes in Git